hmcontroller/ControlDemonstrator/sphinx/_static/quickstart/quickCreateProject.rst

 .. image:: ../../_resources/channelSettingsDialog.png

-* click the green plus symbol in the upper right corner to add a variable, that will be send from the controller on every loop cycle
+* Click the green plus symbol in the upper right corner to add a variable, that will be send from the controller on every loop cycle.
-* edit the variable name and its display name and click the checkbox "active", so that the variable will be transmitted.
+* Edit the variable name and, if you like, its display name and check the "active" checkbox, so that the variable will be transmitted.
-  This is intended as if later you have too many of them to be transmitted in time, that you can deselect some without loosing reference in your code
+  The "active" option is intended as if when your project grows, you have too many channels to be transmitted just in time, that you can deselect some without loosing reference to them in your code.

 .. warning:: The choosen variable names will be macros in the generated C-Code.
 Consider, that they might conflict
-             with macros allready defined somewhere else.
+             with macros already defined somewhere else.

-**Add parameters**
+**You can also add parameters**

 * Go to "Bearbeiten" -> "Parametereinstellungen"
-* add a parameter, that allows you to set values from within microRay
+* add a parameter, that allows you to set values from within microRay directly on the controller

 .. image:: ../../_resources/parameterSettingsDialog.png

-**Generate include files**

-* Click on "Bearbeiten" -> "CCode generieren"
-* the include files will be generated in the folder you have specified in "Projekteinstellungen" or if not so, in the program root folder. and will be named

-  * microRay.h
-  * microRay.cpp